Marhaba842/Student-Result-Portal-Website/README.md

 # Student Result Portal

-A simple Java-based website for managing and displaying student assessment results.
+A simple Java-based website for managing and displaying students assessment results.

 ## Description

 This project is a basic web-based Student Result Portal that allows:
 * Students to enter their roll number and view their subject-wise marks.
-* admins to add new student details and marks for specific subjects.
+* Admins to add new student details and marks for specific subjects.

 ## Technologies Used